 Best Practice: It’s Not Just About the Leads

 Creating a plan for the content on your website and beyond is smart, and basing that plan on keywords and topics is even smarter.
 Writing articles centered around key search terms is a strong way to get your website pages to appear in search queries… for NEW people discovering your business (aka leads).
 But what about your existing clients?
-They may still have questions about the service or product they’ve already purchased.
+They may still have questions about the products or services they’ve already purchased.
 And there are ways to delight your client base through content that can, in turn, help grow your referrals.